 Would that have made it easier?

 With a snarl, she unsheathed her sword and lunged, rage surging through every fiber of her being.
-The night air split apart with the sharp whisper of steel, her blade cutting through the empty space where he had stood just a heartbeat ago.
+The air split apart with the sharp hiss of steel, her blade cutting through the empty space where he had stood just a heartbeat ago.

 But he was fast.
 Too fast.